-Designing Solar Energy Systems for PerformancePosted by karen in Front, News, on January 30, 2013
+Designing Solar Energy Systems for PerformancePosted by karen in Front, News, Our News, on January 30, 2013

 Given the relative cost of solar energy and the resources needed to produce solar equipment, we believe that systems should be designed to optimize production.
 There are many factors that can contribute to a system preforming optimally and proper design is crucial.
 Unfortunately architects, builders and even solar installers do not always understand these design criteria.